 Did you catch that?
 God just told the priests of Israel, the priests of His people, whose job it was to lead in worship, “If you shut your doors and I accept no offerings from your hands, I’m still going to make my name known as great throughout the nations.”
 In other words, “My purpose will be accomplished with or without you guys.”

-God is working to make His global glory known throughout the earth; and if the church at Brook Hills were to absolve tomorrow and all of our missions be thrown to the wind, that would not affect God’s plan to make His glory known in all nations in any way.
+God is working to make His global glory known throughout the earth; and if our church were to absolve tomorrow and all of our missions be thrown to the wind, that would not affect God’s plan to make His glory known in all nations in any way.
 He is still going to do it.

 We talk about the Bedouin people.
 Five million of them, 40 believers out of five million of them, most of whom have no knowledge, haven’t even heard the name of Jesus.
-Do not think that the Bedouin hearing the gospel is dependent on the church at Brook Hills.
+Do not think that the Bedouin hearing the gospel is dependent on our church.
 Don’t think for a second that is true, because God is going to make His gospel known among the Bedouin; and He’s going to do it through an obedient people.